 What are Israeli Children Eating?

 What are we feeding our children?
-What ingredients are actually in the convenience meals our children are eating?
+What is in the convenience meals our children are eating?
 Do processed foods have any nutritional value?
 Why are so may children being diagnosed with ADHD?
-These were some of the issues that were addressed on Thursday, 13th November, 2014 in a consumer report on Israel Channel 2 TV, presented by Micky Chaimowitz.
+These were some of the issues that were addressed on Thursday, 13th November, 2014 in a consumer report on Israel Channel 2, presented by Micky Chaimowitz.
 This article is based on that program.

 First, some background information: We often see a list of numbers with an “E” prefix on the labeling and for the most part we have no idea what they really are.